RaphaelTurtlePower/objc_ios_guides/Using-Tab-Bar-Controllers.md

+## Overview

+Tab bars are one of the common types of navigation in iPhone apps, and they are easy to set up.
+Follow the steps below or check out the sample code [here](https://github.com/thecodepath/ios_guides/tree/master/demos/tabbar).

 <img src="http://i.imgur.com/omfSihU.gif" height="479" width="320" />

+### Step 1: Create the tab bar controller

 To create the tab bar controller in the image above, create a UITabBarController in the application delegate and set it to be the rootViewController of the window.
-Note that it is common for the UITabBarController's array of view controllers to be an array of navigation controllers.
-Sample code is [here](https://github.com/thecodepath/ios_guides/tree/master/demos/tabbar).

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {
     self.window = [[UIWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]];

-    // Create the two view controllers, each within a navigation controller
-    FirstViewController *firstViewController = [[FirstViewController alloc] init];
-    UINavigationController *firstNavigationController = [[UINavigationController alloc] initWithRootViewController:firstViewController];

-    SecondViewController *secondViewController = [[SecondViewController alloc] init];
-    UINavigationController *secondNavigationController = [[UINavigationController alloc] initWithRootViewController:secondViewController];

-    // Configure the tab bar controller with the two navigation controllers
+    // Create the tab bar controller
     UITabBarController *tabBarController = [[UITabBarController alloc] init];
-    tabBarController.viewControllers = @[firstNavigationController, secondNavigationController];

-    // Configure the titles and images of the tab bar items
-    firstNavigationController.tabBarItem.title = @"First";
-    firstNavigationController.tabBarItem.image = [UIImage imageNamed:@"House"];

-    secondNavigationController.tabBarItem.title = @"Second";
-    secondNavigationController.tabBarItem.image = [UIImage imageNamed:@"Martini"];

     self.window.rootViewController = tabBarController;